-Acute seroconversion (the time period during which a specific antibody develops and becomes detectable in the blood)

-manifests as a flulike illness (fever, malaise, generalized rash) and may be associated with generalized lymphadenopathy.
+Acute seroconversion (the time period during which a specific antibody develops and becomes detectable in the blood) manifests as a flulike illness (fever, malaise, generalized rash) and may be associated with generalized lymphadenopathy.
 This occurs within two to four weeks after infection with HIV.
 People with acute seroconversion have a large amount of HIV in their blood (high viral load) and are very contagious.
 However, some people may not develop symptoms.
 Following acute seroconversion is a period of clinical latency where the HIV is still active but reproduces at much lower levels.
 This stage may last for years and may not cause any symptoms.

 AIDS is the most severe stage of HIV infection.
 In this stage, the immune system is severely impaired (CD4 cell count drops below 200 cells/mm) allowing for the development of opportunistic illnesses.
-Without treatment, people with generalized lymphadenopathy, and weight loss.
+Without treatment, people with AIDS typically survive about three years.
+Common symptoms of AIDS include fever, chills, sweats, malaise, generalized lymphadenopathy, and weight loss.
 Their viral load is high, and they are very contagious.